aziuol/CarND-Behavioral-Cloning-P3/writeup_template.md

 If not I will then add training with track 2.

 Here are some examples of driving behaviour in autonomous mode.
-![straight steering][steer_straight1]  Note that this is a screenshot taken while running the simulation.
+[straight steering][steer_straight1]  Note that this is a screenshot taken while running the simulation.

-![Another example of straigh steering performed by the model][steer_straight2]
+![Another example of straigh steering performed by the model][steer_straight2] The view as seen by the model.
 ![steer_left1] [steer_left1.png]
+The view as seen on the test simulator.
 ![steer_left2] [steer_left2.png]

+The view as seen by the model
 ![steer_right1] [steer_right1.png]

+The view as seen by the test simulator
 ![steer_right2] [steer_left2.png]

 ![Video of the test simulation is here in the lakeside track.] [https://youtu.be/B2P188iXLto]